mercari/go-circuitbreaker/README.md

 The same for timeouts configuration.
 Especially on gRPC, clients are able to set a timeout to the server's context.
 It means that clients with too short timeout are able to make other clients operation fail.
 For this issue, `go-circuitbreaker` provides an option to *an option to ignore deadline excceded errors* .

-## Ignore and MarkAsSucceess wrappers
+## Ignore and MarkAsSuccess wrappers

 Sometimes, we would like to receive an error from a protected operation but don't want to mark the request as a failure.
 For example, a case that protected HTTP request responded 404 NotFound.
 This application-level error is obviously not caused by a failure, so that we'd like to return nil error, but want to receive non-nil error.
-Because `go-circuitbreaker` is able to receive errors from protected operations without making them as failures, you don't need to write complicated error handligns in order to achieve your goal.
+Because `go-circuitbreaker` is able to receive errors from protected operations without making them as failures, you don't need to write complicated error handlings in order to achieve your goal.

 ```go
 cb := circuitbreaker.New(nil)